elastio/bon/website/blog/how-to-do-named-function-arguments-in-rust.md

 });
 ```

-This situation becomes worse if you have more references in your parameters or your parameters need to be generic over some type.
-In this case you need to duplicate the generic parameters both in your function and in the parameters struct declaration.
-Also, the convenient function's `impl Trait` syntax is not available with this approach.
+This situation becomes worse if you have more references in your parameters or if your parameters need to be generic over some type.
+In this case, you need to duplicate the generic parameters both in your function and in the parameters struct declaration.
+Also, the convenient function's `impl Trait` syntax is unavailable with this approach.

-The other caveat is that the struct literal syntax, doesn't entirely solve the problem of omitting optional parameters.
+The other caveat is that the struct literal syntax doesn't entirely solve the problem of omitting optional parameters.
 There is a clunky way to have optional parameters by requiring the caller to spread the `Default` parameters struct instance in the struct literal.

 ```rust ignore compile_error
 struct GreetParams<'a> {